Janvu2324/Online-Test-Management-Tool/README.md

 I am using Swing , JFrame, Java ,Oracle Database in Project.I am using GUI function in my project...Based on GUI and connection to database i m creating project.
 First i have to install Oracle database and Eclipse ..
+Using JFrame and Swing tool creating user part...